 Fitzroy is a predominant young suburb with 69% of the population under 44 years of age and the largest age group being 25 to 29 year olds.

 RETAIL PROFILE

-The retail snapshot outlines a street with a high proportion of food and beverage business and an active night time economy coupled with a relatively low vacancy rate.
+The retail snapshot outlines a street with a high proportion of food and beverage business and an active night time economy.